 Illnesses, work commitments, other musical projects and family commitments can leave us short handed at the most inopportune moments which is why we work with a number of musicians to ensure we can always pull together a team.
-We also regularly work with the vocalist Sharon Jane Campbell.

 Here are a few of our key musicians:

 Having started on the piano at the age of 5, Terri took up the flute at the age of 8 and by the age of 9 years old was also learning violin.
 In recent years she has also turned her hand to drums on occasions, can play guitar and has learned to play the harp.

 As a young teenager, Terri attended boarding school on a music scholarship where she was introduced to the viola for a brief period and returned to Jersey at 15 to complete her education.